mirandawei/mirandawei.github.io/index.md

 ### About me

-I'm a PhD student at the University of Washington; [Franzi Roesner](https://www.franziroesner.com) and [Yoshi Kohno](https://homes.cs.washington.edu/~yoshi/index.html) are my co-advisors.
-[My research](./publications) focuses on the usability of computer security and privacy.
-I'm especially interested in how average users imagine, interact with, and are influenced by technology.
+I'm a PhD student at the University of Washington, where I am co-advised by [Franzi Roesner](https://www.franziroesner.com) and [Yoshi Kohno](https://homes.cs.washington.edu/~yoshi/index.html).
+In [my research](./publications), I am interested in investigating security and privacy from the perspective of contemporary sociocultural lenses (e.g., gender, interpersonal relationships) and new technologies (e.g., TikTok).
 Generally, I love asking people about what they love, what they hate, and anything else they feel strongly about.

-Prior to starting my PhD, I worked with [Blase Ur](https://www.blaseur.com) at the University of Chicago.
+Prior to starting my PhD, I worked with Blase Ur at the University of Chicago.
+Some of my research from those years investigated privacy perceptions of online advertising as well as password and security notification usability.

 I was born and raised in Chicago (unless you're from the city, in which case I was born and raised in the suburbs).
 I studied political science and computer science during my undergraduate degree, and graduated in June 2017.